OBITUARY: Playwright Wakako Yamauchi, Remembered for ‘And the Soul Shall Dance’

 She is featured, along with textile artist Momo Nagano and singer Mary Nomura, in “Words, Weavings & Songs,” a 2002 documentary by John Esaki.
 Although all three were held behind barbed wire as teenagers, their creative spirits remained undaunted, their lives fortified by art, music, and literature.

 As a member of Pacific Asian American Women Writers West, which was established in 1976, Yamauchi did several readings at community events.
-Other PAAWWW members have included Joyce Nako, Jude Narita, Miya Iwataki, Sue Kunitomi Embrey, Cecilia Manguerra Brainard, Amy Uyematsu, Emma Gee, Diane Ujiiye, Naomi Hirahara, Sumi Haru, Pamela Tom, Chungmi Kim, Momoko Iko and Akemi Kikumura Yano.
+Other PAAWWW members have included Joyce Nako, Jude Narita, Miya Iwataki, Sue Kunitomi Embrey, Cecilia Manguerra Brainard, Amy Uyematsu, Emma Gee, Diane Ujiiye, Sumi Haru, Pamela Tom, Chungmi Kim, Momoko Iko and Akemi Kikumura Yano.

 As word of Yamauchi’s passing spread, many friends and associates posted remembrances on Facebook.